Franck Siegler: Judgement in the murder of Vuillet and detention

-On 7 December 2009, Siegler and Moris went on trial before the Colmar Assize Court (Haut-Rhin).
-They were aged 42 and 55 at the time.
+On 7 December 2009, Siegler and Moris went on trial before the Colmar Assize Court (Haut-Rhin) for the murder of Vuillet.
 On their arrival in the dock, Siegler presented himself well, while Moris appeared ruder and clumsier.

 At the trial, the two defendants continued to blame each other, leaving some doubt as to who had inflicted the fatal blows.
 Siegler admitted helping Moris to strangle Vuillet, but denied having cranked the handle.
 For his part, Moris said he had not ‘touched a hair’ of Vuillet's head.
 Siegler was described in court as a manipulator who had taken refuge in crime and was at high risk of re-offending.
 Moris, on the other hand, was not considered to present the same risk, having committed no crime between his release in 1995 and the murder of Vuillet in 2007, despite his multiple convictions between 1975 and 1987.

 On 9 December, Siegler was sentenced to 30 years' imprisonment, with a 20-year security period.
 Moris was also sentenced to 30 years' imprisonment, but without a security period.
 The convicted men appealed against the sentence.

 On 16 June 2010, Siegler appeared before the Meaux Criminal Court for his escape from the Meaux-Chauconin-Neufmontiers prison.
 He was sentenced to one year's imprisonment.
 On 28 June, Siegler and Moris went on trial on appeal before the Strasbourg Assize Court (Bas-Rhin).
 At this trial, Moris' personality was better established than at first instance, with him being described as helpful, honest, courageous and intolerant of inaction.
 In court, Moris's wife explained that he had told her that Vuillet came to his house too often.
 She was also convinced that Siegler had influenced Moris in Vuillet's murder.
 Siegler, for his part, stuck to his guns, as he had in the first trial, accusing Moris of having cranked the handle and claiming that he had only helped to strangle Vuillet.
 The trial was also marked by the pressure felt by both defendants, with Moris losing patience and trying to twist the microphone.
-On 1 July, Moris was again sentenced to 30 years' imprisonment, while Siegler was sentenced to life imprisonment.
+On 1 July, Siegler was sentenced to life imprisonment, with a minimum term of 20 years.
+Moris was again sentenced 30 years' imprisonment.

-Siegler was incarcerated at the Einsisheim prison, before being transferred to the Clairvaux central prison where, in 2016, he was caught by a guard in possession of computer equipment.
+Siegler was incarcerated at the Ensisheim Central Prison, before being transferred to the Clairvaux Central Prison.
+From February 2015, he requested a transfer to another prison to be closer to his partner and daughter, but his requests went unanswered.
+In 2016, Siegler was caught by a prison guard in possession of computer equipment.
 Furious with him, Siegler threatened to kill him.
 He was charged with these offences.
 In September 2016, Siegler was transferred to the Vendin-le-Vieil prison.
 He strongly contested this decision and threatened to kill a fellow inmate if he was not transferred elsewhere.